 - Food, beverage, plates, or cups

-Work trade crew members can opt to work an additional shift (subject to festival needs) in exchange for Thursday entry or a regular weekend parking pass (vehicle camping not included).You will be given the option to indicate on your application if you are interested in working extra shift in exchange for additional of these perks.
+Work trade crew members can request to work additional hours (subject to festival needs) in exchange for a Welcome Lot weekend parking pass (vehicle camping not included).
+Folks working on crews before and after the festival can also request to work additional hours in exchange for Wednesday entry.
+You will be given the option to indicate on your application if you are interested in working extra hours in exchange for these perks.

 Any work trade crew member needing to cancel their application or assigned position should reach out to the Work Trade Coordinator (worktrade@creativeneighborhoods.com) and their crew chief (if assigned) ASAP so we can quickly get started in finding a replacement.
 A cancellation penalty may be assessed for cancellations made close to the start of the festival.